SaurabhS-pm/SaurabhS-pm/README.md

 ## What I Build
-AI products that solve real payment and product problems — focused on RAG apps and agentic AI that automate what PMs do manually today.
+AI products that solve real payment and product problems — focused on RAG apps and AI/ML that automate what
+PMs do manually today.

 ## What I'm Working On
-- 🔨 Building a Competitive Intelligence RAG app —
+- 🔨 Built a voice agent for payment support
-extracting insights from reviews, blogs, and public data
-- 📚 Learning to build with Claude API and VS Code
 - 🤝 Open to PM leadership roles at AI-first companies, big tech, and payment/fintech/SaaS platforms